ebsouza/ImageStorage/README.md

 ![](readme/ImageStorage_v2.gif)

-Icons made by Those Icons and catkuro from 'www.flaticon.com'
+(Icons made by Those Icons and catkuro from 'www.flaticon.com')

+What could come next?

+- Auth system;
+- Cryptography;
+- Async requests;
+- gRPC;
+- Image processing on Background jobs.

 ## 1. Turning on the server